Organic livestock farming: Impact and efficiency

 Comparison of the environmental impact of organic versus conventional agriculture.
 Organic livestock farming for meat (cyan) performs worse for land use and eutrophication potential.
 Organic livestock farming for dairy and eggs (orange) performs worse for greenhouse gas emissions, land use and acidification potential and better on energy use.

-According to George Monbiot organic, pasture-fed beef and lamb are the world’s most damaging farm products.
+George Monbiot, a British environmentalist, has argued that counterintuitively, organic, pasture-fed beef and lamb are the world's most environmentally-damaging farm products.
+This is largely due to their comparatively inefficient use of land for pasture, rather than letting more land lie fallow or stay wild.

 Land use

 Professor Wolfgang Branscheid says that organic animal production is not good for the environment, as organic chicken requires twice as much land as "conventional" chicken and organic pork a quarter more.
 According to a calculation by Hudson Institute, organic beef requires three times as much land.

 Productivity

 A 2021 meta-analysis reported (i) a 14% lower productivity in organic dairy cattle, (ii) an 11% lower feed-use efficiency in organic dairy cattle and an 89% lower in poultry broilers, and (iii) reduced competition between feed and food use in organic dairy systems.